pcdslab/slmindex/README.md

 4. Please contact us if you experience any trouble or bugs in the software.
 Thanks. :)

 # Please cite our work
+Haseeb, Muhammad, Muaaz Gul Awan, Alexander Cadigan, and Fahad Saeed.
+"SLM-Transform: A Method for Memory-Efficient Indexing of Spectra for Database Search in LC-MS/MS Proteomics." bioRxiv (2019): 531681.

 For queries or questions about CFIR-Index, please contact: {fsaeed, mhaseeb}@fiu.edu.
 Thank you.